Numerical Scattering Amplitudes with pySecDec: New features of

 The \Disteval{} integrator is presented in~\ref{sec:disteval}, it implements a newly constructed Quasi-Monte-Carlo (QMC) integrator and is significantly faster and more configurable than our previous integrators.
 The \Disteval{} integrator also comes with much better support for inputting complicated coefficients of the master integrals, including sums of rational functions resulting from the IBP reduction of amplitudes.

-In~\ref{sec:medianlattice}, we describe our implementation and benchmarking of construction-free median quasi-Monte Carlo rules, based on Ref.~\cite{medianQMC}.
-The median lattice rules are made available by default in the \textsc{Qmc} and the \Disteval{} integrators.
+In~\ref{sec:medianlattice}, we describe and provide benchmarks of our implementation of \textit{median Quasi-Monte Carlo rules}, a new QMC lattice construction based on Ref.~\cite{medianQMC}.
+The median QMC rules are made available in the \textsc{Qmc} and the \Disteval{} integrators.

 Improvements to the expansion by regions routines are described in~\ref{sec:extraregulators}.
 The new version of \pysecdec{} supports Feynman integrals with numerators and provides functions for determining where an additional extra regulator, in addition to dimensional regularisation, is needed.